jkomoros/boardgame/TUTORIAL.md

 MoveHideCards is a simple concrete struct that embeds a `moves.CurrentPlayer`.
 This means it is a move that may only be made by the player who turn it is.

-MoveHideCards is decorated by the magic autoreader comment, which means its ReadSetter will be automatically generated.
-The `readsetter` at the end of the comment tells `autoreader` to only bother creating the `PropertyReadSetter` method and not worry about the `PropertyReader` method.
+MoveHideCards is decorated by the magic codegen comment, which means its ReadSetter will be automatically generated.
+The `readsetter` at the end of the comment tells `boardgame-util codegen` to only bother creating the `PropertyReadSetter` method and not worry about the `PropertyReader` method.
 It would work fine (just with a tiny bit more code generated) with that argument omitted.

 ```
 var moveHideCardsConfig = boardgame.MoveConfig{